 T: Well, I know I learned a lot today.
 I appreciate you joining us on CONNECTED World.
 Everyone, thank you very much for listening to this episode of Connected World, a podcast from TE Connectivity.
 We appreciate it very much.
 Of course make sure you go and subscribe on Apple podcast or Sportify to make sure you get the latest episodes from TE Connectivity downloaded directly on your mobile devices.
 We will be back soon with more episodes, but until then I have been your host today, Tyler Kern.
 Thank you very much for listening.

-EP-SMA 27GHz RF Connectors, Adaptors and Cable Assemblies
+EP-SMA 27GHz RF connectors, adaptors, and cable sssemblies

 - Industry Leading SMA Performance